ClickHouse/ClickHouse/docs/en/sql-reference/statements/delete.md

 DELETE FROM [db.]table [WHERE expr]
 ```

-For MergeTree tables, `DELETE FROM` performs a lightweight delete on the given table, which means that the deleted rows are marked as deleted immediately and deleted rows will be filtered out of all subsequent queries.
-The underlying data is permanently deleted whenever merges occur.
+`DELETE FROM` removes rows from table `[db.]table` that match expression `expr`.
+The deleted rows are marked as deleted immediately and will be automatically filtered out of all subsequent queries.
+Cleanup of data happens asynchronously in background.
+This feature is only available for MergeTree table engine family.

 For example, the following query deletes all rows from the `hits` table where the `Title` column contains the text `hello`: